Keep personal files out of your project .gitignore

 Two kinds of ignored files

 I used to treat .gitignore as the place for everything Git shouldn't track.
-That's technically true, but it's not specific enough.
+That is technically true, but it hides an important distinction.

 - Files the project creates.